Auxiliary type used to represent syntax categories. We mainly use auxiliary definitions with this type to attach doc strings to syntax categories.

 Instances For

-The standardized "medium" priority mid = 500
+The standardized "medium" priority mid = 500.
+This is lower than default, and higher than low.

 Equations